DoubleDome/gtm/README.md

 }
 ```

 Once a registry has been added to `mashup` projects can be generated from the registry using the following command `mashup generate [registry:template]`.
-Power users can pass in the remote git with `mashup generate [registry:template] -o [git]` or bypass the remote git prompt with `mashup generate [registry:template] --passive`.
+Power users can pass in the remote git with `mashup generate [registry:template] --remote [git]` or bypass the remote git prompt with `mashup generate [registry:template] --no-remote`.

 #### Note
 * Git urls can be either http or ssh